 - Water — Poland Spring

-The company is now moving into more healthful products, according to Bloomberg, with its motto, “Good Food, Good Life.”
+The company is now moving into more healthful products that fulfill its motto, “Good Food, Good Life.”

 2. Kraft Heinz

-Despite the fact that Atlanta-based Coca-Cola, established in 1886, is the largest beverage maker in the world, its cadre of brands isn’t quite as expansive or varied as others on this list, sticking to the company’s origins: beverages.
-Besides the company’s flagship Coke products, it also owns Dasani, Glaceau Vitaminwater, Powerade, Honest Tea, Minute Maid and Odwalla fruit juices, which it purchased in 2001.
+Despite the fact that Atlanta-based Coca-Cola, established in 1886, is the largest beverage maker in the world, its cadre of brands isn’t quite as expansive or varied as others on this list.
+Besides the company’s flagship Coke products, it owns several other beverage brands, including Dasani, Glaceau vitaminwater, Powerade, Honest Tea, Minute Maid and Odwalla fruit juices, which it purchased in 2001.

-PepsiCo, based in Purchase, N.Y., is similar to Coca-Cola in its domination of the beverage market, but the company’s tentacles extend into the snacks category as well.
+PepsiCo, based in Purchase, N.Y., is similar to Coca-Cola in its domination over the beverage market, but the company’s tentacles extend into the snacks category as well.
 The company owns several major brands, including Frito-Lay, Gatorade, Tropicana and Quaker.
-That means it owns obvious products like juice, Quaker oatmeal, Life cereal, Lay’s potato chips and all the –o’s chips — Doritos, Cheetos, Fritos and Tostitos.
+So, that means it owns Quaker oatmeal, Life cereal, Lay’s potato chips and the other o’s chips — Doritos, Cheetos, Fritos and Tostitos.
+It also owns lesser-known brands like Stacy’s Pita Chips and Sun Chips, as well as the Naked juice line and the SoBe drinks line.

 5. Procter & Gamble

-A truly massive company, Cincinnati-based P&G owns many of the brands probably sitting in your bathroom right now.
-The company even owns multiple brands in the same categories, such as:
+A truly massive organization, Cincinnati-based P&G owns many of the brands probably sitting in your bathroom right now.
+Founded in 1837 by William Procter and James Gamble, the company even owns multiple brands in the same categories, such as:

 - Toothpaste — Crest and Oral-B